MicrosoftDocs/quantum-docs/articles/optimization-install-sdk.md

 ```

 > ![NOTE]
-> There are [multiple ways](xref:azure.quantum.usage.express-problem.python#Ways-to-supply-problem-terms) to supply terms to the problem, and not all terms must be added at once.
+> There are [multiple ways](xref:microsoft.quantum.optimization.express-problem#Ways-to-supply-problem-terms) to supply terms to the problem, and not all terms must be added at once.

 Next, we're ready to apply a **solver**.
 In this example we'll use a parameter-free version of parallel tempering.
-You can find documentation on this solver and the other available solvers in the [Microsoft Quantum Solution provider reference](xref:microsoft.azure.quantum.providers.microsoft-quantum-solution).
+You can find documentation on this solver and the other available solvers in the [Microsoft QIO provider reference](xref:microsoft.quantum.optimization.providers.microsoft.qio).

 ```py
 solver = ParallelTempering(workspace, timeout=100)